-- ► There is succession planning for the key positions of Chairman of the Board, Committees and Group CEO - GGNC oversees the Board and its Committees' self-assessments and reports to the Board performance assessments results and proposed action plans - GGNC oversees the performance evaluations of individual Board members and reports to the Board the performance results and makes recommendations for Board action - ▶ Ensure that on appointment to the Board, non-executive directors receive a formal letter of appointment setting out clearly what is expected of them in terms of time commitments, committee service and involvement outside Board meetings.
+- GGNC approved the automation of governance processes; declaration of interest and Board assessments. - Recruited one new Independent Non-Executive Directors to the Group Board. - the Board performance assessments results and proposed action plans GGNC oversees the performance evaluations of individual Board members and reports to the Board the performance results and makes recommendations for Board action - Ensure that on appointment to the Board, non-executive directors receive a formal letter of appointment setting out clearly what is expected of them in terms of time commitments, committee service and involvement outside Board meetings.